Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

 The Benefits of Brain Based Learning and Why Every Teacher Needs to Rethink How They Teach, by Julie Schoen – published on Medium

-By keeping The Benefits of Brain Based Learning in your “toolkit”, you commit to the idea that there is a smarter, healthier, more effective way to actually teach the students in your classroom.
+By keeping The Benefits of Brain Based Learning Strategies in your “toolkit”, you commit to the idea that there is a smarter, healthier, more effective way to actually teach the students in your classroom.
 And, in doing so, your role as a teacher isn’t just relegated to the one-dimensional realm of “giver of information”.
 Instead, you become an invaluable mentor, someone who your students will remember, and thank, for years to come.